 There are a number of factors that can lead to protracted labor, including scar tissue on the cervix.
 A mother’s emotional state and ability to cope with physical discomforts also plays into the body’s ability to labor effectively.

 For the second stage of labor, there is no time limit for pushing the baby out and pushing can continue for up to three to four hours as long as mom and baby are stable.

-Many women certainly had their primary cesareans because their care provider did not give them enough time to labor or push.
+Many women certainly had their primary Cesareans because their care provider did not give them enough time to labor or push.

 However, it is also normal for the heart rate to fluctuate outside of normal readings.
-A heart rate dropping several times or one that drops and doesn’t recover may be resolved by simply changing positions to adjust baby’s position in relation to the cord.
+A heart rate dropping several times or one that drops and doesn’t recover may be resolved by changing positions to adjust the baby’s position in relation to the cord.

-Things like getting on your hands and knees, squatting, not laboring on your back, and being mobile help significantly.
+Movement and positions like getting on your hands and knees, squatting, not laboring on your back, and being mobile help significantly.

 Your doula should have a rebozo that can work magic on a baby’s position.
 In 2018, ACOG released Committee Opinion 745 on breech presentation and it states: